belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 "Who gave you the job?" asks Valya.

-"It was--- there's a tavern in Hart's Crossing, a dwarf there, he sometimes offers us jobs, good pay--- we don't know his name---"
+"It was--- there's a tavern in Hart's Crossing, The Lucky Sword, a dwarf there, he sometimes offers us jobs, good pay--- we don't know his name---"

 "Oh, don't *lie*," says Aurelia.

-"We swear!
-We don't know it!
-He, uh, he's always wearing really fancy clothes, lots of gold rings.
-We were supposed to meet him again a week from now [???] to collect our reward.
-Same tavern--- uh, the Prancing Stag [???]."
+"It's Julian!" says one of the other students.
+"He, uh, he's always wearing really fancy clothes, lots of gold rings.
+We were supposed to take the package and leave it in an abandoned warehouse in Basinglen."

 The party confers, and decides to spare them.
 "Never do something like this again," says Valya.
 For good measure, they take what gold the students have on them, though it only amounts to 14 gp and 8 sp.
 "Really?" asks Valya.